Saturday 10th June 2023 – 08:00

 Start / finish

-With the exception of the pandemic years this ride has been running has been running since 1991 as a staple of the Audax calendar.
+With the exception of the pandemic years this ride has now been running since 1991.

 The route takes in the countryside of the North Wessex Downs Area of Outstanding Natural Beauty and some of the quietest roads and lanes in surprising proximity and isolation from, the hustle and bustle of the Thames Valley.

 The c.
 207km route (128 miles) is hilly in places, but the hills reward with long views and descents.
 There are a number stops along the route for to rest and have something to eat and drink, including the control points.

 Entrants are expected to be experienced cyclists, familiar with riding the distance, able to cope with the hills, and able to carry out routine simple repairs should they be needed.
 The ride is not supported in any way and you will need to be self-sufficient.
 It is wise to carry several spare inner tubes and the means to deploy them.
 There is no mechanical support on the ride, and no roadside event signage.

 The event is not a race but allows enjoyment of the downland landscapes.